LLM-Guided Reinforcement Learning for Audio-Visual Speech Enhancement: Experimental Setup

 \subsection{Baselines}

 We compare our method against two baselines.
 All models are built upon the same pretrained AVSE backbone, which adopts an encoder–separator–decoder architecture and is initially trained with supervised learning using SI-SNR as the objective function.
-The pretrained model and weights are officially provided by the 4th COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-4).
+The pretrained model and weights are officially provided by the AVSEC-4 organizers.
 Reinforcement learning fine-tuning is then applied on top of this pretrained model following the reinforcement learning from human feedback (RLHF) paradigm, where a reward model provides feedback to guide policy optimization via PPO.

 \begin{itemize} \item \textbf{Pretrained Baseline}: This model uses the AVSEC-4 provided pretrained weights and has been trained solely with supervised learning using SI-SNR as the optimization objective, without any RL fine-tuning.
 It represents the conventional supervised AVSE approach. \item \textbf{RL-DNSMOS}: This baseline follows the same RL fine-tuning pipeline as our method, but replaces the SALMONN+BERT reward model with DNSMOS.
 DNSMOS is a pretrained speech quality assessment model that directly outputs MOS predictions on a scale of 1 to 5.
 This comparison allows us to quantify the advantage of the LLM-based interpretable reward over a conventional scalar reward.
 For fair comparison, RL-DNSMOS uses the same PPO hyperparameters ($\sigma = 0.05$, $\epsilon = 0.1$, $\beta = 0.0001$, $\gamma = 1.0$) and training procedure as our proposed method.